|

 Aidan Curtis

-I am a research scientist at Boston Dynamics working on the Atlas humanoid.
+I am a Research Scientist at Google DeepMind working on the Gemini Robotics team.

 Twitter /